 So I decided to read it and it was fascinating.
 Awesome book.
 And I want to share some of the principles in this book with you because I think there's so many people myself included that can benefit from this message.
 So if you like what I talk about today, highly encourage you to go grab the book The Gap And The Gain by Dan Sullivan and Dr. Benjamin Hardy.

 So the authors start the book talking first about why many people aren't happy, and they reference Thomas Jefferson.
 Thomas Jefferson was the one that popularized this whole concept of life, liberty, and the pursuit of happiness.
 And the authors argue that is the wrong approach completely, because if you think about the meaning of pursuit or pursuing something, it implies that you don't have that at that point.
 You want it, but you don't have it.
 You're chasing it.
 You're doing what you can to try to get it.
 And their whole premise is, look, happiness should be the starting point.
-We should be starting with happiness, not pursuing it because we're pursuing it, we don't have it, and we're always going to be chasing it.
+We should be starting with happiness, not pursuing it because when we're pursuing it, we don't have it, and we're always going to be chasing it.
 And that is why so many people aren't happy.
 And that's where they introduce this concept of the gap and the gain.

 The gap and the gain, having an awareness about the gap and the gain, that's the tool that is going to help me, you have more happiness, greater confidence and more success.